How to Make Gardening With Kids Fun and Easy

 Kids can help harvest and enjoy home grown vegetables.

-• Gardening provides lots of opportunities for kids make observations, use fine motor skills, and exercise patience as they plant, nurture, and harvest their crops.
+• Gardening provides lots of opportunities for kids to make observations, use fine motor skills, and exercise patience as they plant, nurture, and harvest their crops.

 • Kids use language and cognitive skills as they discuss their gardening activities during circle time at school or with family and friends at home.